dsomleff/docker-camp/README.md

   - `COPY . .` - first dot is all files around Dockerfile.
 Second dot - where this files should be stored.

   - `COPY . /app` - put all code from the root on local machine into container folder named __app__.
-- `RUN` - specify which command should be run inside the container, when image is build. fe `RUN npm install`.
+- `RUN` - specify which command should be run inside the container, when image is build. `RUN npm install` e.g..
-- `CMD` - this line will be executed when container is running. fe `CMD ["node", "server.js"]`.
+- `CMD` - this line will be executed when container is running. `CMD ["node", "server.js"]` e.g..
 Without this line CMD of based image will be executed.
 This line should be ALWAYS the last line in the dockerfile.
 - `EXPOSE` - let docker know what port shout be expose from container to local system.
 Doesn't do anything.
 Only for documentation purposes.
 - `WORKDIR` - by default all commands run in the container's root folder.
 WORKDIR allows to specify folder for running commands.